cimnemadrid/SOLDIER/README.md

 5. **Access the Application:**
    The application will open in the default web browser.

+### Without cloning the Repository

+1. **Install R:**
+   R version 4.3.1 or later is required.
+It can be downloaded from the official R website: [https://cran.rstudio.com/](https://cran.rstudio.com/).

+2. **Install RStudio:**
+   RStudio provides an integrated development environment for working with R. The latest version of RStudio can be downloaded from their official website: [https://www.rstudio.com/products/rstudio/](https://www.rstudio.com/products/rstudio/).

+3. **Run the Application:**
+   Execute the command `shiny::runGitHub("SOLDIER", "cimnemadrid")`.

+4. **Access the Application:**
+   The application will open in the default web browser.

 More information and support for the installation process is available in the project's [documentation](https://github.com/cimnemadrid/SOLDIER/tree/main/manual).